 The thing I have with visiting Vigan is that each time we meet, something new is added and something old is lost.
 As I look at the old photos I took back when I first visited it in high school, I can see how this historic city have changed -- the commercial establishments around and the number of visitors strolling by obviously increased.

-While I understand that nothing stands still and that change and development is inevitable, I feel that some of our cultural heritages are at risk of a slow demise, and Vigan, a so-called "living museum," should not succumb to this kind of fate.
+While I understand that nothing stands still and that change and development are inevitable, I feel that some of our cultural heritages are at risk of a slow demise, and Vigan, a so-called "living museum," should not succumb to this kind of fate.
 The key lies in the active pursuit to preservation and conservation.

 Vigan is one of the cities that inherited a beautiful heritage by default.
 In the 18th and 19th centuries, Vigan or Ciudad Fernandina de Vigan is said to be the third most important city after Manila and Cebu.
 The sights we see there today -- the museums, cathedrals, plazas, and the food that are depicting Hispanic influences -- are the treasures left of the bygone days of Spanish colonial power in the north.